onelogin/onelogin-php-sdk/README.md

 * Master repo: https://github.com/onelogin/onelogin-php-sdk/tree/master

 #### Composer
 The toolkit supports [composer](https://getcomposer.org/).
-You can find the `onelogin/onelogin-php-sdk` package at https://packagist.org/packages/onelogin/onelogin-php-sdk
+You can find the `onelogin/api` package at https://packagist.org/packages/onelogin/api

 In order to import the sdk into your current php project, execute
 ```
-composer require onelogin/onelogin-php-sdk
+composer require onelogin/api
 ```

 ### Dependencies
-onelogin-php-sdk has the following dependencies:
+The SDK has the following dependencies:

 * PHP >5.6
 * guzzle